-I spent 5+ years managing teams, budgets, and revenue margins when I worked in Corporate America.
+I spent 12+ years managing teams, budgets, and revenue margins when I worked in Corporate America.
 If my channel didn’t make my margins – I would have to eliminate a position on the team.
-Its a delicate balance determining the budget for salaries and pay increases.
+It’s a delicate balance determining the budget for salaries and pays increases.

 I want to arm you with the tools so you can ensure you are being paid your full worth.
-Keep reading to see how you can strategically present your case (+email template) to your manager about negotiating a raise for 2020!
+Keep reading to see how you can strategically present your case (+email template) to your manager about negotiating a raise this year!

 - Know Your Market – Your market rate is very much determined by where you live.
 Working in New York or San Francisco incurs a much higher cost of living, so salaries are higher in these metro areas compared to Kansas or Arizona.